-The development of the Vertical house system is to provide a sense of belonging for all, whilst creating a sense of identity as a community both collectively and individually.
-This will also provide greater opportunities for members of different ages to interact through provision and opportunities of responsibility and development leadership skills.
-In general, we aim to build, develop and enhance relationships through the entire school, pupils, staff, parents, CIT trust members and the wider community to provide and ensure or positive and inclusive community and community spirit.
-Furthermore, the new house system will maximise learning and development opportunities and providing opportunities for all to be involve in worthwhile activities that are not necessarily athletic in nature but reflect the values of the school and contemporary society.
+The development of the Greenfields House System was to provide a sense of belonging for all, whilst creating a sense of identity as a community both collectively and individually.
+This also provides greater opportunities for members of different ages to interact through provision, as well as opportunities of responsibility and development of leadership skills.
+In general, we aim to build, develop and enhance relationships throughout the entire school, pupils, staff, parents and the wider community to ensure a inclusive community.
+Furthermore, the House System maximises learning and development opportunities and provides opportunities for all to be involved in worthwhile activities that reflect the values of the school and contemporary society.

-The house names and identity were chosen and are based on the immediate surroundings of the school, links through the CIT trust, school logos and finally the meaning and representation behind each name:
+The House names and identities were chosen and based on the immediate surroundings of the school:

 Symbolises strength, morale, resistance and knowledge.
 Oak is also considered a storehouse of wisdom embodied in its towering strength.

 Symbolises strength and longevity.
 Cedar trees also represent protection in the way they grow, shed and protect.
 Poets and Artists used the sign of cedar as a cultural symbol of strength, eternity and endurance.
 (Shakespeare, Tennyson).
 Cedar is also one of few that has stood the and endured thunderous periods of history.

 Symbolises balance, learning, growth and harmony.
 Its’ image presents and represents strength, stability and structure along with standing firm against the greatest of challenges.